Stefan-H/zero-to-splunk-cluster/README.md

 This is really just a playground, but the principles in this might be useful to someone.

-You'll need to configure two aws_secrets in the us-west-2 region: splunk_password pass4symmkey
+You'll need to configure two aws_secrets in the region specified in your input vars: splunk_password pass4symmkey